robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0050/README.md

 # ACS-85-0050

-Sinewave VCO PWM with distortion options
+Sinewave VCO PWM with Distortion Options

 ## Overview

-PWM Sinewave VCO
-Not super fast, but workable.
+This sketch implements a PWM-based sinewave Voltage-Controlled Oscillator (VCO).
+It’s not super fast, but it’s workable and fun to experiment with.

+It includes:
+- A pin for rectification.
-Includes a pin for Rectification and a pin for clipping distortion.
+- A pin for clipping distortion.

-Very preliminary.
-Inspired from sketches from [Technoblogy.com](http://www.technoblogy.com/show?22HF)
+This is a very preliminary implementation, inspired by sketches from [Technoblogy.com](http://www.technoblogy.com/show?22HF).
+Feel free to tweak and explore!

 ## Pinout